azhozhin/blockchain-developer-bootcamp-final-project/README.md

 | `packages/react-app`         | FrontEnd                                    |
 | `scripts`                    | Scripts to run things locally               |

-## Distribution

-IPFS is used everywhere to store information off-chain.
-For all entities metadataUri stored on-chain, and file itself is stored on IPFS thus all associated information is protected from forgery as well.

-Because data is spread between on-chain and off-chain there should be some logic implemented in UI client that would assemble all pieces and present as full picture to the user.
-But it is not a mandatory requirement the system could operate with on-chain only data, but in this case user experience would be below expectations.

 ## How to run dev env

 All commands should be executed from the root of repository.